tzvister/stumbleuponprompt/replit.md

 - Made Previous/Next navigation sticky above prompt title
 - Redesigned filters to be horizontal and more compact
 - Made layout consistent between mobile and desktop
+- Moved prompt data from hardcoded objects to static JSON file (`data/prompts.json`)
+- Updated storage system to read from JSON file with error handling

 # System Architecture